orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2021.1.md

 - ⌘J (macOS)
 - ⌃J (other operating systems)

-The short cuts open a small dialog.
+The shortcuts open a small dialog.
 Clicking or pressing the Enter key and then typing a search term allows you to search from the list of available controls.
 Upon selection, Form Builder highlights and scrolls to the control selected.

 If the "Open Settings Dialog" option is selected, the "Control Settings" dialog for the control also opens right away.